What are KidsTime Workshops?

 • Children can express themselves, reducing their fears and worries

-• Parents can discuss parenting and mental health problems in a
+• Parents and carers can discuss parenting and mental health in a supportive group

 • Families share experiences and offer advice, discussing problems and solutions